 3. Get Extra Storage Space

-You might argue that what goes beyond your closets’ doors stays private and unseen, and a messy dressing has nothing to do with how your apartment looks overall.
+You might argue that what goes beyond your closet doors stays private and unseen, and a messy dress has nothing to do with how your apartment looks overall.
 However, making more room inside the closet gives a different sense of space to the eye that wanders around.
 Use S hooks and utility chains in your closet, allowing you to hang six times more shirts, and the outside room will consequently be more spacious and airy without your clothes on display.